-So this year, I’ve decided to trade the never-ending miles on a machine for a long string with two handles.
+This year, I’ve decided to trade the never-ending miles on cardio machines for a long string with two handles.
 Jump rope workouts are a cheap way to stay — or get — in shape since even the most expensive ropes only cost about $20.
 Plus, you’ll torch a ton of calories in a short period of time with this cardio workout, thanks to the way jumping raises your heart rate.

 “It’s certainly good for the heart,” Peter Schulman, MD, associate professor, Cardiology/Pulmonary Medicine, University of Connecticut Health Center in Farmington, told WebMD of the cardio benefits of jump rope workouts.
 “It strengthens the upper and lower body and burns a lot of calories in a short time.”

 But, where do you start?
 First, find a spot to jump rope — you’ll need a few feet of space, plus about two feet between the top of your head and the ceiling.
 The surface you pick matters, too: carpet might seem like a good choice, but the fibers can “grab” your shoes and make foot or ankle injuries more likely.
 Instead, opt to jump on hardwood floors or a high-impact exercise mat.

 Then, start jumping.
 You can structure your workout in a variety of ways, depending on your fitness level.